SUP PUMP

 • Cons: It takes more time and effort to inflate your paddle board

-How to connect a paddle boarding pump correctly?
+How do you connect a paddle boarding pump correctly?

-To connect your paddle board pump correctly, first, make sure that the valve is open.
+First, ensure the valve is open to connect your paddle board pump correctly.
 Next, insert the pump nozzle into the valve and tighten it clockwise.

 Once the Pump is connected, start pumping air into your board until it reaches the desired pressure.